Q. Will I feel pain during or after the procedure?

 Q. What will happen at my appointment?

-A. If you have not already completed the forms in the Patient Registration section of this site, we will provide them for you to fill them out when you arrive.
+A. If you have not already completed the forms in the Patient Registration section of this site, we will provide an ipad for you to use when you arrive in order to complete the registration here at the office.
 Once they have been reviewed, X-ray(s) may be taken for Dr. Dettori to utilize during the evaluation of your symptoms and testing of the tooth and neighboring teeth so the doctor can determine the appropriate treatment.
 The tooth will be numbed with local anesthetic before the procedure is initiated.
 Detailed treatment information is available on specific procedures which may be needed to treat your tooth.

 Q. What will happen after my appointment?